strongdm/charts/deployments/sdm-relay/README.md

 * If you are going to use [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/), then you will need to manually patch your [services to allow TCP and UDP traffic](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/)
 * Either a [StrongDM Gateway/Relay Token](https://www.strongdm.com/docs/admin-ui-guide/network/gateways) or else an [Admin Token](https://www.strongdm.com/docs/admin/users/admin-tokens/) with the `relay:create` permission which will be used to generate the gateway/relay token.

+> [!NOTE]
-_**Note: In order to get a Gateway Token you'll need an external address to register.
-You may change this external address after creation with the StrongDM CLI.**_
+> To get a Gateway Token you'll need an external address to register.
+You may change this external address after creation with the StrongDM CLI.

 ## Installing the Chart